suraj122/dev_suraj_devTest2/README.md

 ### Description

-The Kanban Board is an assignment provided as part of the interview process at Spiralyze that showcases HTML, CSS, and JavaScript skills.
+The Spiralyze Test is an assignment provided as part of the interview process at Spiralyze that showcases HTML, CSS, and JavaScript skills.

 ### Features